DesktopMan/smx-ocr/README.md

 # Using the data

-There are two ways to use the OCR data:
+There are three ways to use the OCR data:

 1. Use the score browser with the machine in the URL:
     * https://smx.573.no/browser?machine=my-unique-id